fbpx

 Siberian garlic is a marbled purple stripe hardneck variety known for its adaptability to both cold and warm climates.
 Originating in Europe and traditionally used in Eastern European and Russian cuisines, this garlic variety made its way to Alaska in the 19th century.

-Siberian garlic is especially noted for its high allicin content, a compound that supports normal cholesterol levels, boosts the immune system, and enhances circulation.
 With a medium-to-strong flavor that becomes mild and creamy when cooked, it is a versatile culinary ingredient ideal for light stir-fries, dips, sauces, and soups.
 Its tight clove skins contribute to its long storability, usually lasting 6-7 months, making it a dependable choice for kitchens year-round.

 When it comes to growing conditions, Siberian garlic performs well in cooler climates and requires a cold spell (vernalization) for optimal bulb growth.
 The plant usually features 5-9 plump cloves per large bulb, enclosed in an attractive light red skin.
-Although the plant leaves may show yellow tips after hard spring frosts, this does not impact its overall health and vigor.
+Although the plant leaves may show yellow tips after hard spring frosts, this does not impact its overall vigor.

 Flavor profile of Siberian garlic